sofia-domracheva/quantum-jets/README.md

 The classical SVM parameters (C and gamma) are chosen by 5-fold cross-validation on the training set.
 The quantum SVM uses C = 1.

+The paper does no tuning at all, C = 1 everywhere.
+With cross-validation the classical AUC changes only in the third decimal, so the rounded table is the same for both settings.

+## The ROOT reader

+The numbers in the paper were produced with PyROOT.
+This package reads with uproot instead, so that `pip install -e .` works without a ROOT build.
+Next step is to make the reader a backend you can switch, with a second implementation over ROOT/RDataFrame, and check that both give the same X and y on the same file.

+The noisy simulation and the run on IBM hardware are in the paper but not yet in this package.

 ## TODO

 - noisy simulation with a device noise model
 - run on IBM quantum hardware
+- ROOT/RDataFrame reader next to the uproot one
+- a switch for the paper settings (C = 1, no cross-validation)
 - tests and CI